The Union and Advertiser: History

 Artist Harvey Ellis had a work published in the paper in 1895.
 It is now held by the Boston Public Library.

+In 1888, the offices of the Union and Advertiser moved into the H.H.
+Warner Building on Exchange Street.

 In 1908, the Union and Advertiser press was used to publish a publication on the origin and development of Rochester's park system.

 March 9, 1911 the paper ran an obituary on William Webster, landscape artist at the Glen Iris Estate, home to the William Pryor Letchworth's residence that became the Glen Iris Inn and the land that is now part of Letchworth State Park.